Skip to main content

 Configuring Azure Blob Storage to Work with D3 SOAR

-1. Login to your Microsoft Azure Account.
+1. Login to Azure Portal.

-2. Inside the Search Bar, Search for Storage accounts.
+2. Search for Storage accounts.

 5. Under the Security + networking, click Shared access signature.